aviaryan/Clipjump/ReadMe.txt

 •Very fast Clipboard Switching.
 •Copy Current Folder path to Clipboard
-•Copy selected files path(s) to Clipboard •Idiot-Proof! - Captures Clipboard entries from everywhere, whether it be an external program or PrintScreen Captures.
+•Copy selected files path(s) to Clipboard
+•Suspend Clipbaord monitoring if needed.
+(Requires Autohotkey knowledge) •Idiot-Proof! - Captures Clipboard entries from everywhere, whether it be an external program or PrintScreen Captures.
-•Configurable - You can change settings by editing Settings.ini •Portable - Carry where you go
+•Configurable - You can change settings through a GUI •Portable - Carry where you go

 =======
 THANKS |
 =======
->Sean for his Screen Capture Function.
+>Sean for his Screen Capture Function
->Tic (Tariq Potter) for GDI+ Library.
+>Tic (Tariq Potter) for GDI+ Library
->Ken and Luke for pointing out bugs.
+>Ken, Luke, chaz and more for pointing out bugs that were un-deniable.
+>Chris and Lexikos for creating Autohotkey without which this program wouldn't have been possible.

 ===============================
-CHANGES (in this release 4.5)  |
+CHANGES (in this release 5.0b)  |
 ===============================
-•Bugs with certain applications such as HtmlPad,Internet Explorer Fixed and the algorithm has been globalised to include other apps which have the same tendency.
-•Now, Clipjump should not store duplicate clipboard entries when the user sends them one after another.
-•Lower Overall Memory Consumption
+•Fixed a bug when copying/moving inside zipped folders open in Explorer •Enhanced running web links from Clipjump
+•Better About Window now
+•Now "[more]" symbolises more text in current clipboard •Fixed a bug where "---> more" didnt appear when moving backwards (Ctrl + C)

+•Added a GUI for editing settings.
+•Added a Clipboard history tool with search to quickly locate old clipboard habitants.

+•Now it's possible to suspend Clipjump's clipboard monitoring via Autohotkey script.
+(See ClipjumpCommunicator.ahk)

 ================================================================
 See Installation and Usage for more details!
 ================================================================
 ~You just cant cant have this!
 Seriously

 ================================================================